ARTICLE I – Name

 Section 5.14.
 Duties of the Regional Directors Regional Directors shall attend all regular meetings of the association (THSADA) and all scheduled board meetings.
 Each Regional Director should call at least two meetings during the school year (prior to the fall and spring board of director meetings) of their regional membership for the purpose of updating information and formalizing recommendations to the Board of Directors at the next regular meeting.
 Regional Directors are encouraged to attend any and all UIL meetings to better inform the membership in their region.

 Section 5.15.
-Board of Directors The Board of Directors shall consist of twelve members, the four elected officers, the five Regional Directors from the eight regions as indicated by the official regional map of the Texas High School Coaches’ Association, the Board Secretary, the Board Historian and the Executive Director of THSADA.
+Board of Directors The Board of Directors shall consist of twelve members, the four elected officers, the eight Regional Directors from the eight regions as indicated by the official regional map of the Texas High School Coaches’ Association, the Board Secretary, the Board Historian and the Executive Director of THSADA.
 The Board of Directors shall serve beginning with the annual summer General Session meeting.
 The Board of Directors shall act on all matters pertaining to membership and governance in accordance with the Constitution and By-Laws.

 Section 5.16.
 Quorum A quorum shall consist of two-thirds of the Board of Directors and any action taken shall be based on simple majority vote.

 Section 5.18.
-Resignation.
-Any director of the Corporation may resign at any time by giving written notice to the Chairman of the Board or to the Secretary of the Corporation.
+Resignation Any director of the Corporation may resign at any time by giving written notice to the Chairman of the Board or to the Secretary of the Corporation.
 The resignation of any Director shall take effect at the time specified therein; and, unless otherwise specified therein, the acceptance of such resignation shall not be necessary to make it effective.

 Section 5.19.
 Vacancies.
 Any vacancy in the position of an elected Director caused by death, resignation, disqualification, removal, or any other cause, shall be filled by a majority vote of the Board of Directors and the Director so elected shall hold office for the remaining term of that Directorship and until his or her successor shall be duly elected and qualified by the remaining Directors.